croesus-blockchain/croesus-blockchain.github.io/index.md

 The metrics are updated values to the targets referened in the registration.

-Reports allow for updates of outcome tags associated with a serivce.
+Reports allow for updates of outcome tags associated with a service.

 Validation contains the publicly accessible file used to determine the aggregate metrics.